SafetyVest2789/wine-api-types-food-pairs/README.md

 Tech used: HTML,CSS,JavaScript,Framework of choice

-So many things are running on abandoned and undermined coding.
+So many things are running on abandoned and outdated code.
 Sometimes you have to make something that you can use that helps your team out.
 This is where creating API's, databases, and other fun to use components comes in.
 I created some tools from open-source software and made some databases for helping update my own work.
 One of my projects needed a current database but I had no access to my jobs software.
 So I created my own tools to help create and stream line databases and quick onboarding for new co-workers.

 Following the MERN full-stack usage(MongoDb, Express.js, Node.js, and React.js) of frameworks, tools, and libraries helped craft some tools at work.
 Dealing with certain challenges and my own innovation, I created a scanner for databases I created.
 This pulled me into learning how to run a server and maintaining an up to date database that changes every season.